Spratm-Asleaf/DRSE-PhD-Thesis/Readme.md

 ***Inventory***

-The file "Slides.pdf" is the oral defense slides.
-(To be uploaded soon after the thesis is online.)
+The file "Slides - For Quick Digest.pdf" highlights main points in the thesis.
+One may read it for a quick digest.

-The file "Examination Reports and Author Responses.pdf" is the corresponces between the thesis examiners and the author.
+The file "[Wang Shixiong] PhD_Thesis.pdf" is the finalized version of the thesis.
 (To be uploaded soon after the thesis is online.)

 ***Codes***